Skip to content

 8. Storage limitation - a core principle of GDPR is that you must not keep personal data for longer than you need it.
 The ICO advises that you should "periodically review the data you hold, and erase or anonymise it when you no longer need it."

-9. Don't forget about data protection - make sure that your data is stored securely.
-That means the usual IT security measures, but also authorising who has access to it, making sure that data is transferred securely and ensuring it is not downloaded and held on devices.
+9. Don't forget about data protection - make sure your data is stored securely using IT.
+Measures such as access controls and ensure data is transferred securely and not downloaded and held on devices.

 10. Make sure your staff know the rules - it may seem an obvious point, but the rules are complex, and often an afterthought for those focusing on their day-to-day work.
-At minimum new employees need GDPR compliance training, and GDPR desk guides are a handy way to make sure everyone follows the rules.
-Remember, it's not just the marketing team that needs to know the rules - everyone in the chain needs to know from customer service and sales to finance.
+At a minimum, new employees need GDPR compliance training, and GDPR desk guides are a handy way to make sure everyone follows the rules.
+Remember, it's not just the marketing team that needs to know them, but everyone in the chain, from customer service and sales to finance.

 ICO fines for GDPR marketing breaches

-The examples below are all household names who could have easily avoided these fines by simply following the tips that we have outlined above.
+The examples below are all household names that could have easily avoided fines by simply following the tips outlined above.

 • OSL Financial Consultancy was fined £50,000 by the ICO in December 2020 for illegally sending 174,342 nuisance marketing text messages.
-Investigators found they collected personal information from those requesting a quote then used this data for marketing purposes.
-There was no opt-out option on marketing texts.
-Hence no valid consent had been sought or obtained.
+Investigators found they collected personal information from those requesting a quote, then used this data for marketing purposes.
+There was no opt-out option on marketing texts; hence valid consent had not been sought or obtained.

 • Telecoms giant EE was fined £100,000 in June 2019 for sending over 2.5 million direct marketing messages to its customers, without their consent.

-• Honk Kong airline Cathay Pacific was fined £500,000 in March 2020, for failing to protect the security of its customers’ personal data.
-Their computer systems lacked appropriate security measures that led to customers’ personal details being exposed.
+• Hong Kong airline Cathay Pacific was fined £500,000 in March 2020 for failing to protect the security of its customers’ personal data.
+Their computer systems lacked appropriate security measures which led to customers’ personal details being exposed.

 • DSG Retail was fined £500,000 in January 2020 after a ‘point of sale’ computer system was compromised as a result of a cyber-attack, affecting at least 14 million people.